dexuantang/dexuantang.github.io/index.md

  layout: home
 ---
 Hello!
 My name is Dexuan Tang.
 I am a Electrical and Computer Enginnering student at Worcester Polytechnic Institute I like electronics, 3D printing, and I'm learning to code.
-This site documents all my past projects since highschool.
+This site is my latest project and it documents all my major projects since highschool.